2016 Plants Interest Group Annual Report

-Welcome to the SETAC Global Plants Advisory Group (Plants AG).
-This group was formerly called the Aquatic Macrophyte Ecotoxicology Group (AMEG), which was originally established as a global SETAC Advisory Group in 2009.
+Welcome to the SETAC Global Plants Interest Group (Plants IG).
+This group was formerly called the Aquatic Macrophyte Ecotoxicology Group (AMEG), which was originally established as a global SETAC Interest Group in 2009.
 This change was primarily in response to identified needs in the field of terrestrial plant ecotoxicology and terrestrial plant risk assessment.

 Mission and Purpose